 7. Does the project / programme meet the relevant national technical standards, where applicable, in compliance with the Environmental and Social Policy of the Fund?
-(Rencana Aksi Nasional Adaptasi Perubahan Iklim or RAN-API) Presidential Regulation no. 08/2021 on Economic Value of Carbon Strategic Plan of the Directorate General of Climate Change of the Ministry of Environment and Forestry Renstra PPI) Regional Medium-term Development Plan (Rencana Pembangunan Jangka Menengah or RPJMD) 2021- 2026 Green Sigi (Siji Hijau) Vision ect is aligned with the relevant pecific regulations, including ntial Regulation (PERPRES) f 2017 concerning guidelines onal General Energy Plan, the Sulawesi Governor General on No. 25 of 2019 on regional y 2019-2038, with a focus on dro or solar for rural energy, for Regid Central Regulati electricit mini hyc and Fo 2021, Standard productio onal General Energy Plan, the Sulawesi Governor General on No. 25 of 2019 on regional y 2019-2038, with a focus on dro or solar for rural energy, restry Regulation No. 4 of the Indonesian National d, which regulates the on of agricultural products.
+8 Is there duplication of project / (Rencana Aksi Nasional Adaptasi Perubahan Iklim or RAN-API) Presidential Regulation no. 98/2021 on Economic Value of Carbon Strategic Plan of the Directorate General of Climate Change of the Ministry of Environment and Forestry (Renstra PPI) Regional Medium-term Development Plan (Rencana Pembangunan Jangka Menengah or RPJMD) 2021- 2026 Green Sigi (Siji Hijau) Vision Yes.
+The project is aligned with the relevant sector-specific regulations, including Presidential Regulation (PERPRES) No.22 of 2017 concerning guidelines for Regional General Energy Plan, the Central Sulawesi Governor General Regulation No. 25 of 2019 on regional electricity 2019-2038, with a focus on mini hydro or solar for rural energy, and Forestry Regulation No. 4 of 2021, the Indonesian National Standard, which regulates the production of agricultural products.
 8. Is there duplication of project / programme with other funding sources?
-Unclear While th support collective ere is no existing program to Sigi District specifically on e actions planning for climate CR2: List of referenced programs by Sigi Government and GIZ has been added in paragraph 81 on page 17.
+Unclear.
+While there is no existing program to support Sigi District specifically on collective actions planning for climate CR2: List of referenced programs by Sigi Government and GIZ has been added in paragraph 81 on page 17.

 adaptation resiliency and their implementation scenarios, the concept mentions the potential to "complement the Sigi District government's current mitigation efforts" on page 22, as well as "on- going efforts to develop a sustainable business model and supply-chain within the jurisdiction to boost regional competitiveness while allowing the district to also protect their important ecosystem" by GIZ and possibly other agencies, on page 26.
 CR2: Please list the referenced Sigi District government mitigation efforts and GIZ programs, as well as any other relevant regional or national programs by name, citing any possible areas of overlap and complementarity, linkages, and/or synergies.
-CR3: Please outline any framework for coordination with complementary projects during implementation CR3: Requested information has been added in paragraph 81 on page 17.
+CR3: Please outline any framework for coordination with complementary projects during implementation.
+CR3: Requested information has been added in paragraph 81 on page 17.
 9. Does the project / programme have a learning and knowledge management component to capture and feedback lessons?
 Yes.
 As per activities under component 1 which establish a knowledge sharing method for collaborative planning practice for climate change adaptation at the district, provincial, and national levels.
-As outlined on page 37, activities include the production of knowledge products including a summary of process translated into a decision tree infographic, guidance worksheets, and case study ex segment of the proc will be dissemina workshops, and t kamples for each cess.
-These tools ated via virtual through targeted coaching clinics for in to participate in-pers resources.
-Additionally, the collaborate with na District agencies interested districts son, with their own project will national and Sigi s to further generated by the pro- replication. oject and promote
+As outlined on page 37, activities include the production of knowledge products including a summary of process translated into a decision tree infographic, guidance worksheets, workshops, and through targeted coaching clinics for interested districts to participate in-person, with their own resources.
+Additionally, the project will collaborate with national and Sigi District agencies to further disseminate the information generated by the project and promote replication. ---